AfnaanUddin/AfnaanUddin/README.md

 ## Hi, I am Mohammed Afnaan Uddin

-A Cybersecurity Professional pursuing a Bachelor's Degree in Computer Science
+A Cybersecurity Professional pursuing a Bachelor's Degree in Computer Science from The University of Guelph

 ---